Nils-p-o/Start-School-API-project/CONCEPT.md

 - Member 3 - [Carlos Mestre]

 ## Project Description
-This game uses public image APIs (like random dogs, ducks, cars, or space photos) to create a quick, hilarious guessing challenge for friends.
+This game uses public image API (like random dogs, ducks, cars, or space photos) to create a quick, hilarious guessing challenge for friends.
 In each round, everyone sees the same image — except one player, the impostor, who must bluff their way through conversation to guess what the image actually is.
 It’s a light, memeable party game that blends deduction, humor, and chaos — playable locally or online.